elbionredenica/eloguessr/README.md

-# ♟️ Guess the Elo ♟️
+# ♟️ RatingGuessr ♟️

-A fun and challenging web application where you can test your chess skills by guessing the Elo ratings of players based on a game!
+A fun and challenging web application where you can test your chess skills by guessing the Elo ratings of players based on their games!

 **Live Demo:** [Insert link to your deployed app here, if available]

 ## ✨ Overview

 This project is a full-stack web application built with **React** on the frontend and **FastAPI** on the backend.
 It uses a database of chess games from [Lichess.org](https://lichess.org/) to present you with a random game, move by move.
 Your task is to analyze the game and guess the Elo ratings of both the white and black players.
+After each game you can share on your socials how well you did!

 💡 **How it Works:**